Bojan987/dota/README.md

 ​
 ### Description

- All the data are from Open Dota API - Statistcs are live and show the current info about each of top 15 Teams and their corresponding members
+ All the data are from Open Dota API - Statistcs are live and show the current info about each of top 15 Teams and their respective members

  1. Home Page
     - Pick a Dota 2 team, from selection of currently top 15 teams